 RDU and DPE Connection Management

 This chapter deals with RDU TCP Connection Management, RDU Batch Concurrency and RDU DPE synchronization.
-This chapter includes the following sections:

 •TCP Connection Management

 Communication between the RDU and its clients, such as DPEs, API, occurs over TCP.
 Each client creates a connection to the RDU that is maintained as long as the client desires.

 Over this connection, clients submit batches to the RDU while the RDU replies with the batch results and additionally sends events.
 In order to maintain the connection, a heart beat is used when no other traffic is available.
 Timeouts are used to prevent the RDU and the clients from creating unwanted traffic.

 Heart beat messages are initiated by the clients.
 The client sends a heart beat when a read timeout has occurred and it is in the process of receiving a message.
 On receiving this heart beat, the RDU echoes it.
 The client receives this echo and recognizes that the connection is alive.
 This cycle repeats itself until the connection is lost.

 If the client fails to receive a reply after sending the heart beat (echo message), it closes its connection and attempts to open a new one.